Neutron interferometric measurement of the scattering length difference between the triplet and singlet states of n-$^3$He: Results

 The weighted average of both data sets gives

-The uncertainty budget for $ \Delta b^\prime $ is given in Table \ref{table3}.
+This corresponds to a $4\sigma$ shift of $\Delta b^\prime $ compared to our previous result reported in Ref.~\cite{Huber_2009_PRLa}.
+This shift is entirely due to the inclusion of phase shifts from magnetic field gradients in our fitting.
+Allowing our fit of $\Delta\phi_0/\xi$ an additional degree of freedom increased the statistical uncertainty in the scattering length by a factor of $2$.
+However, tripling the original data set yielded a final statistical uncertainty only \unit[20]{\%} larger than that reported in Ref.~\cite{Huber_2009_PRLa}.
+The uncertainty budget for $ \Delta b^\prime $ for each individual data set is given in Table \ref{table3}.
 The weighted average is performed by weighting both the statistical and systematic uncertainties unrelated to neutron absorption on \he\ in quadrature.
 The systematic uncertainty related to \he\ absorption was added to the total systematic uncertainty in \eq{Eq_Result_1}.